NFL Rumors: Could The Indianapolis Colts Sign Alshon Jeffery?

 Indianapolis has to take care of their defense, but signing Jeffery would be a huge splash.
 Their offense has already been dangerous over the past couple seasons, but adding Jeffery would take them to a new level.

 Expect to see the Colts be aggressive in free agency this offseason.
-They have a lot of money to spend and Ballard will be looking to make some moves and rebuild the roster.
+They have a lot of money to spend, and Ballard will be looking to make some moves and rebuild the roster.
 Jeffery may not end up being a target, but he would certainly make a lot of sense for the Colts.

 Do you think the Indianapolis Colts should pursue Alshon Jeffery in free agency?
 What team do you think he will end up signing with?
 Let us know your thoughts in the comment box below!